 Alternative Routes to Breast Enlargement

-While the transaxillary method offers its unique benefits, there are alternative options for breast augmentation that could better suit some individuals.
-These include periareolar and inframammary incisions.
+Although the transaxillary method has its own advantages, there are other breast augmentation techniques that can work better for some patients.
+They include periareolar and inframammary incisions.

 Post-Procedure: Recovery and Results